dorindorsman/SmsManagerLibrary/README.md

 }
 ```
 ## Usage
-There are numbers of permission you need to add to your manifest
+There are numbers of permissions you need to add to your manifest

 ```kotlin
 <uses-permission android:name="android.permission.READ_PHONE_STATE"/>